efabless/caravel_openlane/Readme.md

 # License
 You may use and redistribute this code under the terms of the Apache License, version 2.0.
 See `License` for more.
 Other tools may fall under stricter licenses.

 * On that note: Tachyon Design Automation Corp.
-CVC is proprietary and is cost-free to redistribute with open source software and to use for non-commercial projects.
+CVC is under a non-standard license not approved by either the FSF or OSI.
+It is cost-free to redistribute with open source software and you may use it for commercial and noncommercial designs.